Bloc/Webflow-BlocJams-Screencasts/03-a-heroic-home-page-and-call-to-action.md

 * selected `hover`
 * changed the fill color to #bd3361

+As a designer or developer, you should **always** remember to accommodate hover, active and focus states for your websites.
+So we made sure to add in a slight variation to the background color to let the user know that something's happened.

 Now that we're able to take the whole page in, we'd like to make some adjustments.
-Let's refactor a few things before moving on:
+We've realized that 800px is just too tall for that hero image, so let's refactor a few things before moving on:

 <center>
 <video width="1024" height="576" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-7.mp4" type="video/mp4">